109301/groundwater-ml-codes-public/README.md

 This repository contains the source code for the paper:

-> **"Groundwater Quality Evolution in Jiyuan Plain: An Approach Combining EWQI, PCA, and Stacking Ensemble Learning"**
+> **"Unveiling the drivers of groundwater quality in an industrial plain: an integrated hydrogeochemical and stacking ensemble learning approach"**

 All models are implemented in Jupyter Notebooks (`.ipynb`) using Python 3.9.13.